 The Council (as an employer) has a net liability from its share of the assets and liabilities of the Gwynedd Pension Fund, which has been calculated in accordance with International Accounting Standard 19.
 The Balance Sheet contains an assessment by the Fund's Actuary, Hymans Robertson, of the Council's share of the Pension Fund liability.
-This net liability has increased by $\pounds 119m$ to $\pounds 364m$ in 2020/21.
+This net liability has decreased by £122m to £242m in 2021/22.
 Refer to Note 38 for further information.

 The net pension liability is a position at one point in time.
 Market prices can move substantially up or down in the short term and it is therefore not possible to quantify the long-term effect such movements in market prices will have on the Pension Fund.
-The last valuation was at 31 March 2019, with the next taking place at 31 March 2022.
+The last valuation was at 31 March 2019, with the next based on 31 March 2022 for the 2022/23 accounts.